gabrielmocanu/adventofcode/README.md

 I used Data structure to store every line and ok variable to see if that line is good(have the most common bit on k line).
 After one single line remains available construct decimal number from the binary string.

+### 4 December
+Neither hard nor easy.
+The input was a bit fucked up from my point of view, but the task wasn't so difficult.
+For the second problem to make it a bit cleaner and faster I added 2 more fields in the structure.